Contents

 No real payment provider

 economy-lab never moves real money.
-When a creator cashes out, the credits retire on the ledger and an equal sum of dollars is meant to leave a trust account — but the actual disbursement to a bank or card happens somewhere the lab doesn't reach.
+When a seller cashes out, the credits retire on the ledger, but the actual disbursement to a bank or card happens somewhere the lab doesn’t reach.

 That somewhere is a port.
 The Processor interface is the single seam through which all money leaves the platform, and it has exactly one method: submitPayout.
 The core asks the provider to send money and reads back a providerRef; it never learns “did it settle?” by polling.
 Settlement arrives later, as a webhook the provider sends back.

 The reference adapter (src/adapters/processor.ts) is an HTTP client that POSTs a payout request to whatever endpoint you configure with PROCESSOR_URL.
-With no URL set, the host falls back to a dev stub that approves every payout.
-Neither one is a money-transmitter integration — they are the shape of the seam, not a connection to a real rail.
+With no URL set, the host falls back to the dev stub, which approves every payout.
+Neither one is a money-transmitter integration.

 No event consumer

 But the thing that receives the event is not part of economy-lab.
-The Dispatcher is a one-function port that hands an event off for delivery; the SQS or HTTP adapter behind it sends it to your endpoint — an internal bus, a broker, a webhook receiver. economy-lab is the producer.
-The consumer is yours to build.
+The Dispatcher is a one-function port that hands an event off for delivery; the SQS or HTTP adapter behind it sends it to your endpoint: an internal bus, a broker, a webhook receiver.

 The same is true in reverse for inbound provider callbacks. economy-lab verifies and applies them, but it does not host the messaging fabric they ride on.
 With no dispatcher configured, events simply stay in the outbox, undelivered, and nothing leaves the process.